 Second of all, you must prove that the offender violated the posted speed limit, which eventually resulted in a car accident.

-Whether you were injured or your car was destroyed as a result of the car crash involving street racing, contact our car accident attorney to investigate your particular case.
+Whether you were injured or your car was destroyed as a result of a car crash involving street racing, contact our car accident attorney to investigate your particular case.